Lowest Mortgage Rate in Canada. Starting from 2.99%

 (as per MLS® HPI Aggregate Composite Benchmark, not seasonally adjusted)

-• Royal LePage, however, is standing by its prediction of a 9.0% national increase in home prices by year-end
+• Royal LePage predicted a 9.0% national increase in home prices by year-end

 • Sizeable price pullbacks in markets, including Vancouver, Toronto, Halifax, Calgary, Quebec City, and Winnipeg